DrItanium/SxChipset_Type103/README.md

 This design is an evolution of the Type 1 or SxChipset.
 It views all bus transactions as instructions being sent from the i960Sx processor.

+You must set up a python virtual environment.
+To do this run the following commands (linux):

+python -m venv . # note this may be slightly different based on the distro . bin/activate pip install platformio